xthemadgenius/btcrec-cli/docs/TUTORIAL.md

 Basically you need to attempt to log in to your wallet (even with the wrong password) and save the wallet file that is downloaded as part of this process.

-Once you are at the dogechain.info wallet login page, with the developer tools open in your browser, you will need to do the following steps:

-1) Select the Network tab

-2) Enter your Wallet ID

-3) Enter a placeholder password (you can enter anything)

-4) Click Log In (It will say that it failed to decrypt the wallet, but this is normal)

-5) Select "Responses"

-6) Select the API items.
-(This may look slightly different if you have 2fa enabled, you may need to complete the 2fa at this step too)

-7) Once you have a response that looks like wallet data, copy it and paste it in to a text file.
-This is your wallet file...

 ![Download Dodgechain Wallet](download_dogechain_wallet.png)

 ### Downloading block.io wallet files ###